Picture this: a warm, golden disc of freshly baked kuboos, still steaming from the oven, waiting to be torn apart and savored.

 While it's certainly convenient to pick up a pack of nothing-special-about-it pre-made (read: OLD) pita bread at the grocery store, there's something special about making it yourself at home.

-👉The flavor and texture of freshly baked whole wheat pita bread are unmatched.
-When you make your own kuboos, you have the opportunity to add delicious, aromatic additions to the dough (see my variations section in this post for some ideas).
+✊Unmatched Flavor and Texture: When you make your own kuboos, you have the opportunity to add delicious, aromatic additions to the dough (see my variations section in this post for some ideas).

-👉Making your own kuboos is a fun and rewarding experience.
-It's a chance to learn a new skill and spend time in the kitchen creating something delicious.
+🎉An actually fun project: It's a chance to learn a new skill and spend time in the kitchen creating something delicious.
 Plus, the aroma of fresh bread baking is intoxicating and can make your home feel warm and inviting!

-👉This recipe is completely plant-based, and uses only 7 ingredients that you might already have on hand!
+7️⃣Only uses 7 ingredients that you probably have on hand!
 It's like that movie with Brad Pitt (Seven), except it's bread, and basically it's not that much like the movie with Brad Pitt at all...
 The only thing with fewer ingredients in the universe (maybe) is my Lebanese tarator recipe!

 🌾A few of this recipe's notable ingredients